Snuggle/hypixel.py/README.md

 </p>

 This is a simple, unofficial Python library which allows you to get values from the Hypixel-API using a JSON request.
 Designed for use with Python 3.6.
-Should work with most Python 3.\* versions.
+Should work with Python 3.3 or higher.

 ## How to install